RoundTableTTRPG/RoundTable/Factions.md

 Relations are unilateral, they describe how one entity acts toward another.
 Relationships are the sum of the relations between two or more entities.
 With only 6 categories of relations and the ability to dip into and borrow from neighboring relations, a near-infinite number of relationships might exist concerning any number of entities.

-## That Page Where All The Faction Relations Are Listed {#that-page-where-all-the-faction-relations-are-listed}
+## That Page Where All The Faction Relations Are Listed

 #### Relations Categories